-Coconut oil is really good for health but does it also have a sleep-related effect?
+It is really good for health but does it also have a sleep-related effect?
 It’s really great for boosting your metabolism, but it doesn’t do much to help you with your night sleep, but there is coconut oil that has been approved by the FDA, called MCT oil, and it may be the right choice for you.
-MCT oil is basically a processed form of coconut oil.
-It has some of the same characteristics as coconut oil, but it is processed in a different way.
+MCT oil is basically a processed form.
+It has some of the same characteristics, but it is processed in a different way.
 You can also use it with another product in a cooking recipe or in some bakery products.
-It does have some of the same properties as coconut oil, but it also has the benefit of being a great source of MCT.
+It does have some of the same properties as coconut per serving size, but it also has the benefit of being a great source of MCT.

 MCT stands for medium-chain triglycerides, and these have a high number of calories per gram, and they are also very easy to burn.
 The type of fat that you choose is really important when trying to figure out which oil to use for a particular health problem.
 MCT oil has been shown to aid in weight loss.
 Related: More Resources for Natural Sleep Adriene Mishler is the author of The Unbanking and Unbanking a Butter Cookie which is available on Amazon.
 Her book is based on Adriene’s first cookbook.